antonhornquist/step/README.md

 Script options:

-- `Pattern Length` - 8 or 16.
+- `pattern length` - 8 or 16.
 Pattern length is automatically changed to connected grid's width.
-- `Patterns` - 1..99.
+- `patterns` - 1..99.
 Selects which pattern to edit and play.
-- `Last Row Cuts` - Yes or No. If yes row 8 will cut playhead position.
+- `last row cuts` - Yes or No. If yes row 8 will cut playhead position.
-- `Quantize Cutting` - Yes or No. If yes playhead position cutting will be quantized to one step.
+- `quantize cutting` - Yes or No. If yes playhead position cutting will be quantized to one step.
-- `Beats Per Pattern` - 1..8.
+- `beats per pattern` - 1..8.
-- `Tempo` - 20-300 BPM.
+- `tempo` - 20-300 BPM.
-- `Swing Amount` - amount to swing odd steps (0-100%).
+- `swing amount` - amount to swing odd steps (0-100%).

 The script exposes [`Ack` engine parameters](https://github.com/antonhornquist/ack/blob/master/README.md#default-parameters) for each channel.